zibhub/GNDMS/0.6.x/installation-guide/index.md

   Additionally arguments for security and the endpoints are required, see the section [Running a GORFX-test-client](#running_a_gorfxtestclient) for details.

+* Enable InterSliceTransfer

+  Enter the directory

+      $GNDMS_SOURCE/taskflows/interSliceTransfer

+  and run

+      gndms-buildr interSliceTransfer:server:package

+  This will compile the client- and serverside of the plug-in.
+It can be installed via

+      gndms-buildr interSliceTransfer:server:deploy

+  Now (re-)start or reload your Jetty container.
+This is required for the gndms plug-in loader to properly register the plug-ins.

+* A test for the interSliceTransfer:

+  We provide a script which executes different kinds of interslice transfers.
+It can be found
+  under:

+      $GNDMS_SOURCE/taskflows/interSliceTransfer/bin/run-interslicetransfer-client.sh

+  The script requires the transfer request as properties-file:

+      -props < property-file-name >

+  An example for transfer properties can be found in:

+      $GNDMS_SOURCE/taskflows/interSliceTransfer/etc/order.properties

+  Additionally arguments for security and the endpoints are required, see the section [Running a GORFX-test-client](#running_a_gorfxtestclient) for details.

+**C3-Grid Setup & Configuration for Publisher**

+* Enable Publishing

+  Enter the directory

+      $GNDMS_SOURCE/taskflows/publishing

+  and run

+      gndms-buildr publishing:server:package

+  This will compile the client- and serverside of the plug-in.
+It can be installed via

+      gndms-buildr publishing:server:deploy

+  Now (re-)start or reload your Jetty container.
+This is required for the gndms plug-in loader to properly register the plug-ins.

+  Finally, configure the publishing plug-in:

+    : Edit `$GNDMS_SOURCE/scripts/c3grid/setup-publisher.sh` and
+    execute `gndms-buildr c3grid-publisher-setupdb` in $GNDMS_SOURCE !

+* A quick test for the publishing:

+  We provide a script which tests publishing of an existing slice.
+It can be found
+  under:

+      $GNDMS_SOURCE/taskflows/publishing/bin/run-publishing-client.sh

+  The script requires the order request as properties-file:

+      -props < property-file-name >

+  An example for the properties file can be found in:

+      $GNDMS_SOURCE/taskflows/publishing/etc/order.properties

+**C3-Grid Setup & Configuration for Central DMS**

+* Enable DMSStaging (DataProvider Proxy)

+  Enter the directory

+      $GNDMS_SOURCE/taskflows/DMSStaging

+  and run

+      gndms-buildr dmsstaging:server:package

+  This will compile the client- and serverside of the plug-in.
+It can be installed via

+      gndms-buildr dmsstaging:server:deploy

+  Now (re-)start or reload your Jetty container.
+This is required for the gndms plug-in loader to properly register the plug-ins.

+  Finally, configure the DMSStaging plug-in:

+    : Edit `$GNDMS_SOURCE/scripts/c3grid/setup-central-dms-site.sh` and
+    execute `gndms-buildr c3grid-centraldms-setupdb` in $GNDMS_SOURCE !

+* A quick test for the DMSStaging:

+  We provide a script which tests the staging proxy.
+It can be found
+  under:

+      $GNDMS_SOURCE/taskflows/DMSStaging/bin/run-dmsstaging-client.sh

+  The script requires the order request as properties-file:

+      -props < property-file-name >

+  An example for the properties file can be found in:

+      $GNDMS_SOURCE/etc/sfr/dummy-sfr.properties

+  Indeed, this is the same file as for data provider staging.

 Additionally, please consult the documentation for the respective